johndoe31415/pydatalog/README.md

 containing a CP2102 USB to UART Bridge Controller and therefore getting detected by a Linux system as /dev/ttyUSBx.

 With pydatalog, you can configure and read out the data from these devices.
+The protocol has been reverse engineered from the horrific, horrific original software, so support may not be complete for all features.

 # Usage
 First, attach the device to your PC and identify which USB tty it was detected